Site Search

 CNJG's Storify content from their Signature Events.

-This case study of the Council of Michigan Foundations' Peer Action Learning Network (PALN) is part of a report from New York University's Wagner Research Center for Leadership in Action.
-It explores the power of learning communities to build connections and knowledge to increase organizations’ community impact.
+This case study of the Council of Michigan Foundations' Peer Action Learning Network (PALN) is one of six examined in a report from New York University's Wagner Research Center for Leadership in Action, commissioned by Grantmakers for Effective Organizations.
+The PALN case study, along with the other five, explores the power of learning communities to build connections and knowledge to increase organizations’ community impact.
+It explains ways grantmakers can strategically support these efforts as well as key elements for designing learning communities, executing for success and extending the learning.

 Two different CNJG members queried the CEO listserve on how/when/how to return to the office following the COVID-19 pandemic.
 CNJG staff compiled the answers from the responding members removing identifying information of the respondents.

 Adopted by CNJG”s Board of Trustees in October 2023, these eight Principles offer philanthropy a source of direction for their own equity journey.
+Each principle begins with a common understanding followed by developmental steps, and the aspiration for each principle.
+These principles are intended to promote continuous learning, vulnerability, and reflection for how philanthropy can evolve from its historical roots to a more trusting, accountable, and equitable model.

 CNJG's 2018 Annual Meeting & Holiday Luncheon pre-meeting workshop with Michelle Greanias from PEAK Grantmaking focused on how foundation CEO’s, program officers, staff, and trustees could engage internally to put values-based grantmaking into practice.